Departures available in 2019:

 Day 14: Palermo - Monreale - Palermo

-Enjoy breakfast at the hotel, and then head out on a morning excursion to Monreale, recently included on the UNESCO World Heritage List, an ancient royal town famous for its almonds, olive oil and citrus fruits, as well as for its fine Norman architecture.
+Enjoy breakfast at the hotel, and then head out on a morning excursion to Monreale, recently included on the UNESCO World Heritage List, an ancient royal town famous for its almonds, olive oil, and citrus fruits, as well as for its fine Norman architecture.
 Visit the elaborate Cathedral of Monreale and then enjoy some shopping of local delicatessen and souvenirs.
 (Lunch not included) Back to Palermo and continue with a walking tour of the city.
 Wander the streets of the Old Town, hearing tales of Palermo’s 3,000-year history and discovering attractions like Palermo Cathedral.
-Walk inside the impressive-looking place of worship and marvel at its arches, cupolas and mosaics – with an incredible mix of influences coming from several dominations on the island.
+Walk inside the impressive-looking place of worship and marvel at its arches, cupolas, and mosaics - with an incredible mix of influences coming from several dominations on the island.
 Enjoy free time in the late afternoon and return to your hotel for dinner (included).
 Overnight.

 Day 15: Palermo - Erice - Marsala - Agrigento

 Early breakfast and departure to Erice, a medieval village stacked into the side of Monte San Giuliano.
-Many say that little has changed in the village since the sixth century, and its labyrinth-like twist of lanes is perfect for a cool and pleasant morning amble.
+Many say that little has changed in the village since the sixth century, and its labyrinth-like twist of lanes is perfect for a cool and pleasant morning ramble.
 Continue to Marsala, a pretty coastal town on the westernmost point of Sicily.
 Explore at leisure, perhaps shopping for a bottle of local Marsala dessert wine to take home (lunch not included).
-Return to your coach and travel south, passing Mazara del Vallo – the closest Sicilian city to Africa – before stopping in the town of Agrigento, your final destination of the day.
+Return to your coach and travel south, passing Mazara del Vallo - the closest Sicilian city to Africa - before stopping in the town of Agrigento, your final destination of the day.
 Visit Ancient Greek monuments and ruins at the Valley of Temples (entrance included) - a UNESCO World Heritage site - and learn about archaeological relics like the Classical Temple of Concord the Temple of Hercules; the Temple of Jupiter, one of the largest Doric-style buildings.
 Check in to your hotel in the evening.
 Dinner (included) and overnight.

 Day 16: Agrigento - Noto - Siracusa - Taormina (Giardini Naxos)

 Breakfast at the hotel and travel to Noto, a picturesque fishing town popular for its stately Baroque architecture.
-Visit Cathedral of San Nicolò, recently restored after an earthquake, and then have a nice walk in the town’s center.
+Visit the Cathedral of San Nicolò, recently restored after an earthquake, and then have a nice walk in the town’s center.
 Continue along the south coast to Syracuse, on Sicily’s southeastern tip.
 Visit “Parco Archeologico della Neapolis”, Syracuse’s famous archaeological area, home to a vast collection of Greek and Roman ruins from all over Sicily.
-Head inside to see impressive landmarks such as the Greek Theater, the Roman Amphitheater and the Ear of Dionysius – an artificial limestone cave.
+Head inside to see impressive landmarks such as the Greek Theater, the Roman Amphitheater and the Ear of Dionysius - an artificial limestone cave.
 (Lunch not included) After the visit, cross one of the city’s bridges for a visit to the island of Ortygia – the most ancient part of Syracuse - home to a wealth of Baroque churches and medieval palaces.
 In the late afternoon arrive in Taormina, check in to your hotel and enjoy dinner (included).

 Day 17: Taormina (Giardini Naxos)